Apply to Skyline College as a Veteran

-Enroll at the Skyline College using a California Community Colleges OpenCCC account.
+Apply to Skyline College using a California Community Colleges OpenCCC account.

 Once you create on OpenCCC account, you’ll begin the application process where you’ll be asked for your intended major and an educational goal, along with some basic personal, educational and residency information.
-After applying, you’ll receive your Student ID Number (G-Number) via email.

-The VRC can also provide referrals to the appropriate resources to determine eligibility for VA Educational Benefits and much more.
+The VRC can also provide referrals to the appropriate resources to help determine eligibility for VA Educational Benefits and much more.

 Note: If you have taken placement tests at a different Institution of Higher Education, or have taken classes at another Institution of Higher Education, please contact the Counseling Department.

-Access your WebSMART student account for the following services:
+Access your WebSMART student account for the following services and more:

 - Access your student email

-- Purchase Parking Permit
+- Purchase a Parking Permit

-If you plan to use VA Educational Benefits, you will need to submit the following documents to the VA Certifying Official* before your classes can be certified:
+If you plan to use VA Educational Benefits Chapters 30, 31, 33, 35, or 1606, and have identified Skyline College as your Parent School with the VA, you will need to submit the following documents to the Skyline College School Certifying Official(s)* at

 - Certificate of Eligibility** obtained from the VA after you have submitted the Veterans Online Application